gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 5.8 Double-strike key acceptance

-Where ICT has a keyboard or keypad, the time in which a consecutive key press of the same key is not registered is adjustable up to 0.5 seconds.
+Where <abbr title="Information and communication technology">ICT</abbr> has a keyboard or keypad, the time in which a consecutive key press of the same key is not registered is adjustable up to 0.5 seconds.

 ### 5.9 Simultaneous user actions

-This section requires that a user does not have to perform simultaneous actions to use the ICT.
+This section requires that a user does not have to perform simultaneous actions to use the <abbr title="Information and communication technology">ICT</abbr>.
 Examples of simultaneous user actions would be using two hands to open a laptop lid, having to hold down two keys at once, or having to touch a touchscreen with more than one finger.

-## 6 ICT with two-way voice communication
+## 6 <abbr title="Information and communication technology">ICT</abbr> with two-way voice communication

-Clause 6 is focused on ICT which contains two-way audio communication such as a phone call or video call that includes audio.
+Clause 6 is focused on <abbr title="Information and communication technology">ICT</abbr> which contains two-way audio communication such as a phone call or video call that includes audio.

 ### 6.1 Audio bandwidth for speech